 What Angels Want Us to Know About Them

 Reverend John G. Paton was a missionary in the New Hebrides Islands.
 According to his testimony, his mission headquarters was surrounded by hostile natives one night.
-They apparently intended to burn the building to the ground, and put John and his wife to death.
+They apparently intended to burn the building to the ground and put John and his wife to death.

-The Patons turned to God.
-They threw themselves on His mercy and asked for deliverance.
-They prayed throughout the night.
-When the first rays of sunlight came the next morning, the Patons were amazed to see the natives had left.
+Praying throughout the night, the Patons threw themselves on God's mercy and asked for deliverance.
+When the first rays of sunlight came the following day, John and his wife were amazed to discover the natives had left.

 Paton answered, "There were no men there—just my wife and I."